Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 - Many cells in the motor cortex show directional tuning or a preferred direction.
 - If we try to predict the direction of movement by observing only one neuron, it would be very difficult as we wouldn’t have enough information to predict the direction.
 - One solution is to use a population vector.
-- Population vector: combining the activity of many neuron (assuming that a neuron’s activity is stronger when the desired direction of movement more closely matches its preferred direction).
+- *Population vector*: combining the activity of many neuron (assuming that a neuron’s activity is stronger when the desired direction of movement more closely matches its preferred direction).
 ![Figure 8.15](figure8-15.png)
 - The population vector does predict the direction of movement, however, we must keep in mind that the data is correlational and we don’t know if the cells are coding for their preferred direction or some other variable such as muscle contraction.
 - There is some evidence that the population vector can predict movement before it occurs but there are some issues.